sogko/node-osm-tags-analysis/README.md

 So, what I needed was a way to do some basic analysis on the tagged key=value pairs, stuff like

+* OSM entities count *(how many nodes/ways/relations in this blackhole of an XML file)*
 * unique tagged keywords used *(so I can get a list of all keywords used)*
 * frequency of key=value pairs *(i.e. "how many times **type=route** and **route=trains** appear?")*
 * less time hitting command-line to re-generate .osm files
 * increased productivity
 * leverage synergy
 * synchronized swimming